AdityaPratap006/musica/README.md

 Database: Firebase

+Hosting: Netlify

-Instructions to run this project locally:
+## Instructions to run this project locally:

 NOTE: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).